tom-doerr/taskwarrior-fzf/README.md

 - `A` appends a text to the tasks using a shell input (`task append`).
 - `M` modifies a task using a shell input (`task modify`).

+⚠ Important Note! ⚠ The script expects all reports to put in their 1st column the task's number.
+You will get a warning when trying to perform actions upon a certain task if that's not the case.
+Adjust your reports accordingly!

 #### Change the current list of tasks

 Each of the following key bindings changes the list of tasks you can perform an